pytest-dev/pytest/README.rst

 Security
 ^^^^^^^^

-pytest has never been associated with a security vunerability, but in any case, to report a security vulnerability please use the `Tidelift security contact <https://tidelift.com/security>`_.
+pytest has never been associated with a security vulnerability, but in any case, to report a security vulnerability please use the `Tidelift security contact <https://tidelift.com/security>`_.
 Tidelift will coordinate the fix and disclosure.